3 trends to follow in Architecture and Decoration

 • sound-absorbing fabrics, a trend that has been embraced by Hospitality worldwide.

-Fabrics such as organic cotton, recycled polyester and low-impact linen will be the main candidates for the major trends in this segment in 2021.
+Fabrics such as organic cotton, recycled polyester and low-impact linen will be up there in terms of the most sought-after textile trends for 2021.